How we make a local difference

 We believe in nurturing the potential of every child and teen.
 The Y creates safe, structured environments for young people to become their best selves.
 Through high-quality programs grounded in youth development theory, we harness our communities investment in kids here in Spokane.
 Watch how the Y supports Amy’s children in their development.

-We believe wellness comes from a balance in spirit, mind and body, and that with connections and support, everyone, at every age, can make healthier choices.
-We’re committed to improving the nation’s health and well-being by empowering all people to lead fuller lives.
+We believe wellness comes from a balance of spirit, mind and body, and that with connections and support, everyone, at every age, can make healthier choices.
+We’re committed to improving the health and well-being of Spokane by empowering all people to lead fuller lives.
 At the Y, one in seven residents in our community receive support, guidance and the connection they need to get and stay healthy.
 Watch how Joan got her mojo back at the Y.

 We believe that when we work together, we move individuals, families and communities forward.
 Since 1884, the Y has responded to society’s most pressing needs by uniting people from all walks of life to deliver lasting personal and social change in Spokane County.
 Read how the Y was able to provide Richard with a place he calls home.

 The benefits of any organization are always so much more than the numbers.
 The true benefits lie in the lives made stronger, the families supported and the children given the tools to learn, grow and thrive.
 And so much more.

 The YMCA of the Inland Northwest and our surrounding community work collaboratively to serve and meet the needs of our fellow citizens, friends, and neighbors.
 The power of community partnerships and collaborations propels the reach of the YMCA further than where we could go alone.
 See Partnerships and Collaborations.